89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 - **Audio/Visual**: Test all multimedia elements beforehand
 - **Emergency Slides**: Simplified version if technology fails

-**🎮 This presentation script transforms PQShield from a concept into a movement, combining technical credibility with gaming excitement to create irresistible viral momentum! 🚀🛡️**
+**🎮 This presentation script transforms PQ359 from a concept into a movement, combining technical credibility with gaming excitement to create irresistible viral momentum! 🚀🛡️**